The following resources are available on campus to assist you with the attainment of your course textbooks:

 - The Brandel Library also features a Book Reserve and Interlibrary Loan.

-If approved, the student will be asked to sign a contract acknowledging receipt of funds or if needed, any textbooks or supplies that will to be returned at the end of the semester.
+If approved, the student may be asked to sign a contract acknowledging receipt of funds or if needed, any textbooks or supplies that will to be returned at the end of the semester.